Watch: Chilling CCTV footage of moment baby snatched by nanny

-The family of an 11-day-old baby kidnapped from their home by a nanny has released the CCTV footage of the moment their child was snatched.
+The family of an 11-day-old baby kidnapped from their home by a nanny have released the CCTV footage of the moment their child was snatched.

 Nadene Faye Manukau-Togiavalu, 21, who was working for a family and caring for their baby girl at their Epsom home in Auckland, was today jailed for three years for kidnapping, burglary, criminal harassment, making an intimate visual recording and dishonestly using a document.